ritza-co/CodeCapsules/serverlessFirstSteps/6.CreatingLoginManager/sleeptrackerpt2.md

 There are many ways to expand or improve this application.
 Some ideas include:

 * Improve the application's styling – it's fairly simple right now.
-If you want to learn more about CSS styling, this tutorial written by Mozilla is a [great place to start](https://developer.mozilla.org/en-US/docs/Web/CSS).
+If you want to learn more about CSS styling, [this tutorial written by Mozilla](https://developer.mozilla.org/en-US/docs/Web/CSS) is a great place to start.
 * Add a way for users to keep track of other data (calories, daily notes, exercise).
-* Displaying better looking error messages, preferably somewhere in the current page.
+* Display better looking error messages, preferably somewhere in the current page.